w3c/wai-curricula/content/content-author/structure.md

 * explain how proper heading hierarchies enables users to identify and navigate the different content sections
 * provide proper heading hierarchies that enable users to identify and navigate the different content sections
-* write descriptive and meaningful heading text based on the heading purpose
+* write descriptive and easy to understand heading text based on the heading purpose or the following text content
 * describe the accessibility considerations when changing the default visual appearance of headings, including the potential inaccessibility of:
   * the selected custom visual appearance
   * the generated markup